kirby-b/Godot-Platformer/docs/DOCUMENTATION.md

 Day 42: Worked on making it so you can fall through one way platforms

 Day 43: Fixed one of the problems in w1-lvl2.
-I also added platforms in w1-lvl3 so its easier to get around becasue testers found the navigation to be infuriating
+I also added platforms in w1-lvl3 so its easier to get around becasue testers found the navigation to be infuriating.
+With these problems addressed, I began working on the enemy destruction problem.
+I decided to go with a gun sprite from another kenney asset pack.

 # Tips, Tricks, and Advice